mdmitulhossen/nexus-uploader/README.md

 -   **`type`**: Specifies the category of files allowed.
 This determines which optimization logic is applied and what MIME types are accepted.
 You can provide a single type or an array of types.

 ## File Type Details

+The default settings are below.
+You can customize `maxSize` and `mimeTypes` via the `NexusUploaderConfig`.

 | Type       | Allowed MIME Types                                                              | Max Size (Default) | Optimization            |
 | :--------- | :------------------------------------------------------------------------------ | :----------------- | :---------------------- |